PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 Playing against Russell was mythic.
 Gardner’s teams never had a chance to play against Wilt.

 “If you’re going to be a good team, you’ve got to be able to score and you’ve also got to be able to stop the other team.
-Coaches have to have defense and offense in the court.”
+Coaches have to have defense AND offense on the court.”

 He came close to coaching against Chamberlain, a Kansas sophomore, in 1957.
 Utah finished 16-8 overall in 1956-57.
 “You had to win your conference to get into the (NCAA) tournament,” he said, “which was only 32 teams then.”

-The headline was this: Chamberlain, still at Philadelphia’s Overbrook High School, had been promised to Kansas back in the days when Gardner was still coaching at Kansas State.
+Here’s his headlined story: Chamberlain, still at Philadelphia’s Overbrook High School, had been promised to Kansas back in Gardner’s coaching at Kansas State.

 “Yes.
 I was after him,” said Gardner.
 “I had my ways.
 KU was better than Kansas.
 They hid him from me.
 I couldn’t get to him.
 I think you know what I mean, Mr. Brown.”

 That 1957 season, though.
-Lost some close Mountain States Athletic Conference games – by five to Denver, by four to BYU, plus a four-point loss to Utah State.
+Lost some close Mountain States Athletic Conference games – by five points to Denver, four to BYU, plus a four-point loss to Utah State.

 “Turn those games around,” Gardner said, “which we should’ve won – I remember all of them – and we’d have gone up against Kansas.
 I can tell you that.”